bjufre/koa-isajax/README.md

 # koa-isajax

+Express `req.xhr` equivalent for Koa 2 applications.
-Middleware for Koa 2 that sets a boolean on the `ctx.state` on wheather or not the request is and Ajax request.
+Middleware for Koa 2 that sets a boolean on the `ctx.state` on whether or not the request is and Ajax request.

 This middleware is the equivalent to [Express `req.xhr`.](http://expressjs.com/en/api.html#req.xhr)